Revolutionary-Games/Thrive/doc/setup_instructions.md

 https://git-scm.com/download/win You can use this installer to also install git lfs for you.
 After installing you need to run `git lfs install` in command prompt.
-You'll probably want to turn autocrlf on with the command `git config --global core.autocrlf true` If you don't there is a risk that you accidentally commit Windows-style line endings.
+You'll probably want to turn autocrlf on with the command `git config --global core.autocrlf true`.
+If you don't, there is a risk that you accidentally commit Windows-style line endings.